People

 My research aims to characterize how the interaction between neural control and muscle mechanics forms the basis for balance control.
 My overarching goal is to translate this knowledge to the design of assistive devices and rehabilitation therapies.

-Megan Weaver, Ph.D.
+Megan Spencer, Ph.D.
 Student

 Biomedical Engineering